-The Low Income Subsidy Program gives you extra help from Medicare to pay for your Medicare prescription drug plan costs.
+The Low Income Subsidy Program gives you extra help to pay for your Medicare prescription drug plan costs.

 The premiums listed above do not include any Medicare Part B premium you may have to pay.